 Without the money from the Student Activity Fee, Indiana University Southeast would not be able to offer many of the activities or sponsor the organizations that develop and enrich student life at Indiana University Southeast.

 The fee allocation funds the operation of all intercollegiate athletic functions.
 IU Southeast offers intercollegiate opportunities in volleyball, men's and women's basketball, baseball, softball, and men's and women's tennis.
 The funds also support travel for the teams that qualify for post-season tournaments.

-The cheerleaders and the dance team perform at all men's and women's home basketball games and various other on- and off-campus events.
-The cheerleaders and dance team help promote our athletic programs, support student athletes, and generate school spirit.
+The cheerleaders perform at all men's and women's home basketball games and various other on- and off-campus events.
+The cheerleaders help promote our athletic programs, support student athletes, and generate school spirit.